 You can use the Browse button to browse for a component in the file system.

 A project can reference a component that targets a different version of the .NET Framework.
 For example, you could create an application that targets the .NET Framework 4 Client Profile, which references a component that targets the .NET Framework 2.
-For more information, see Targeting a Specific .NET Framework Version.
+For more information, see Targeting a Specific .NET Framework Version or Profile.